eyob721/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 -   5-more_numbers.c
     -   a function that prints numbers from 0 to 14, followed by a newline, x10 times.
 -   6-print_line.c
-    -   a functions that draws a straight line in the terminal, by printing the symbol '\_' n number of times.
+    -   a function that draws a straight line in the terminal, by printing the symbol '\_' n number of times.
+-   7-print_diagonal.c
+    -   a function that draws a diagonal line on the terminal by using the character \\.

 ## Optional